 clinical photo of non op rx of phalanx fracture, not that it's interesting but to balance subliminal message of having only surgical picture

 Active range of motion should be started after 3 weeks, with clinical healing (no pain with palpation or movement) taking 6-8 weeks to occur.
-Ice, elevation, and limitations of use can also aide healing.
+Ice, elevation, and limitations of use can aid healing.

 If the nail is separated from the nail root, it should be gently irrigated and then placed beneath the eponychium (cuticle) in order to assist in future nail growth.